FrontendKedra/To-do-list/README.md

 ## Description

-Test Project, contains a site with basic "to do list" with some basic features, for example: adding a new task, marking a task as done, removing a task
+Test Project, contains a "to do list" site with some basic features, for example: adding a new task, marking a task as done, removing a task

 ## Tech Used